Contradictions in Context: Challenges for Retrieval-Augmented Generation in Healthcare: Results and Discussion

 \subsection{Limitations and Future Work}

 This study has several limitations.
-First, our contradiction detection relies on sentence-level, which may miss document-level contradictions.
-Second, we evaluate only English-language documents, limiting generalization to multilingual medical contexts.
-Future work should explore more sophisticated contradiction resolution strategies, including argumentation mining and evidence synthesis techniques.
-Additionally, incorporating clinical guidelines and expert knowledge bases could help resolve contradictions by establishing authoritative sources.
-Developing specialized medical RAG architectures that explicitly model temporal evolution and evidence strength remains a direction for future research.
+First, our contradiction detection is sentence-level and may miss document-level contradictions.
+Second, we evaluate only English-language documents, limiting generalization to multilingual medical settings.
+Third, our model comparisons conflate architecture (MoE vs. dense) with scale (0.27B–46.7B parameters); Mixtral's performance may reflect its size rather than its MoE design.
+Future work should explore more advanced contradiction-resolution methods, including argumentation mining, evidence synthesis techniques, and integration of clinical guidelines and expert knowledge bases.
+Additionally, developing specialized medical RAG architectures that model temporal evolution and evidence strength, and comparing models of similar scale to isolate architectural effects, remain important directions for research.